IRL-UP/TeamPittRad-DBTex1/README.md

 - YOLOv5 deteciton method, https://github.com/ultralytics/yolov5, was used for preliminary lesion inferencing on DBT image slice in Pytorch framework

 ## Read DBT DICOM image
-Use the "dcmread_image" functions from "duke-dbt-data", https://github.com/MaciejMazurowski/duke-dbt-data
+Use the "dcmread_image" functions from "duke-dbt-data.py",
+https://github.com/MaciejMazurowski/duke-dbt-data

 ## Preprocessing